oemsayandh/fullstack-learning-jvs/README.md

 -image audio video insert and control
 -deap in head like tittle seo version
--image creation using svg for no quality los scaling
+-image creation using svg for no quality los scaling -implmentation of semantics in html for brter seo